parksw3/fitode/vignettes/reviewer-comments.md

 2. Notation: Somewhat related to observation model comments above is the use of "x()" for ODE state variable values, and "x[]" for data values.
 I find this to be atypical and probably not helpful to most readers.
 I strongly encourage the authors to consider notation that is easier to grasp.
 My recommendation: Using the upper case "X()" for data crossed my mind, however I think a better choice might be "y()", which greatly improves the readability compared to discerning "()" from "[]".
 While a lower level undergrad might find this use of "x vs y" notation a little problematic, I think the target audience here will find it much easier notation to follow than the current notation.
 Moreover, y is a commonly used symbol for the response values in statistics, so this use of "y()" will not be terribly foreign to readers familiar with existing statistical theory notation.

-**Let's discuss this further.
-DJDE really likes this notation.
-BMB is not convinced.**
+**Rather than $x[]$, we now use $x_{\textrm{obs}}$ to denote observed values of the variable $x$.**

 3. I'm confused by the $\Delta x[t_\ell]$ term at the end of eq.
 (14), which doesn't quite follow from the assumptions in the preceding text.
 It seems as if the authors were at one point assuming that the probability of an observation x[t] can be approximated with a discrete distribution, letting $P(x=x[t]) = f(x[y], \sigma) \Delta x$ and then this discretized Normal distribution could be used to construct the likelihood function.
 The rest of the text, however, does not reflect this, nor does it otherwise explain what the $\Delta x$ term represents.
 If this was the intention, then there needs to be (1) clarification in the preceding text that this is what is being assumed, and (2) some follow-up text after eq.
-(17) clarifying how this \Delta x term turns into a constant in the log-likelihood function and can ultimately be ignored in the optimization step that follows.
+(17) clarifying how this $\Delta x$ term turns into a constant in the log-likelihood function and can ultimately be ignored in the optimization step that follows.
 However, as it stands, I'm not convinced that this is the most practical way to introduce the concept of likehood and MLE.
 Alternatively, please consider dropping the $\Delta x$ from eq.
 (14) and changing the left side of equation (14) to indicate that it's a joint density function, not a probability, and then define the likelihood from there with a followup sentence or footnote about how likelihoods are defined the discrete case usng PMFs instead of PDFs.
 This approach (defining the likelihood using the joint PDF or PMF) is a common way to introduce the concept of a likelihood, and in this context, that approach might be preferable.

-**Done** (not in a footnote; I think we should minimize our use of footnotes).
+**Done**

 I should add that, for all three comments above, there is value in using notational conventions and other formalisms familiar to statisticians, where possible.
 This would help mathematicians who read this paper to more easily see how it relates to existing statistics literature, and likewise would make the paper more accessible to statisticians who have limited exposure to dynamic models and these techniques.